SwuduSusuwu/SusuLib/posts/VirusAnalysis.md

 template<class List>
 /* Usage: `auto it = listFindSignatureOfValue(resultList.signatures, value)); if(it) { std::cout << "value has resultList.signatures[" << tohex(match.signature) << "]"; }` */
 ResultListSignatureMatch listFindSignatureOfValue(const List &list, const typename List::value_type &value) {
+//	SUSUWU_OMP_PRAGMA(omp parallel for) /* "error: cannot return from OpenMP region". `break;` version gives "error: 'break' statement cannot be used in OpenMP for loop" */
 	for(const auto &signature : list) {
+//		SUSUWU_OMP_PRAGMA(omp simd) /* new compilers know when to use SIMD opcodes.
+If the compiler chose not to, and the pragma causes it to, the overhead of SIMD can cause slow downs */ /* "error: statement after '#pragma omp simd' must be a for loop" */
 #if SUSUWU_PREFER_CSTR
 		auto it = memmem(&value[0], strlen(&value[0]), &signature[0], strlen(&signature[0]));
 		if(NULL != it) {